junh1024/junh1024-Documents/Games/EV Nova Guide.md

 ![SB icon](https://vignette.wikia.nocookie.net/evn/images/e/ef/Nova_pict_5005.png)

 I drive a Starbridge cuz you can load up on weapons to do decent damage, but still fast enough to make a quick escape (except from the smallest fighters).
 My preferred style is long-range combat cuz you stay out of the way of dangerous close-range weapons like the ion cannon & th.head lance, and the Starbridge can take a few, but not too many hits.
 So my guide will focus on such a setup.
 I will also focus on weapons that you can buy without any storyline.
+Here are common ships with rare equipment:

+- IDA Frigate: Military IR jammer (Fed)
+- Pirate Manticore: Ion Cannon (legal)
+- Pirate Carrier: Quad Light Blaster Turret (legal)
+- Pegasus, Used Good: Shield recharger (Fed)

 This guide & my setup is influenced by EVN wiki & JoshTigerheart's [EVN Close Combat Guide](https://gamefaqs.gamespot.com/pc/562562-escape-velocity-nova/faqs/37758) .
 Consult those for a more comprehensive guide on weapons.
-If you have any rare/special outfits that may come w/your ship, it's suggested to not sell them, since they might have unexpected benefits & you might not be able to buy them afterwards.
+Many guns & outfits will make your ship slightly slower, but the effect is usually tiny and can be ignored for fast ships.
 You should try to get new & legal versions of equipment.
 New equipment won't degrade or implode, and legal equipment will pass scans.
 You have enough credits now.
 Good places to buy outfits:

 - Earth
 - Rimshot